The Coffee House Project, Bristol

 Find out more

-This was the second such event, so do keep a note in your diary for the Bristol Coffee Festival 2020.
-At the time of writing, you can visit the Coffee Project website for a list of all those taking part.
+This was the second such event, so do keep a note in your diary for future Bristol Coffee Festivals.

 If you love to read coffee related stories, look out for Caffeine magazine, available in some independent cafes.
 Information on the C price came from an article by Stuart Ritson, director of European Sales at Cafe Imports in the current issue of the magazine.